DNinjaDev07/oncodepayment/README.md

 The technologies for development, testing and CI/CD include:

 ### Docker
-Dockerfile is available in project and image has been built with the below command.
+Dockerfile is available in project and image has been built with:

-`docker build -t oncode-paymentv1 .`
+`docker build -t oncode-payment:1.0 .`

+Docker compose file has been created and can be run with:

+`docker-compose -f compose.yaml up -d`

 ![img_2.png](img_2.png)